BrandonTang89/Mini-Code-Projects/README.md

 # Mini-Code-Projects
+## About
-Contains smaller code projects that I worked on!
+You know how developers practise on a combination of large and small projects?
+Well here are some of the small projects that I worked on!